-During the six months ended June 30, 2014 the warrant liability and convertible debt outstanding as of December 31, 2013 were settled in transactions related to the Merger.
+The warrant liability and convertible debt outstanding as of December 31, 2013 were settled in transactions related to the Merger.
 See Note 3, The Merger, Offering and Other Related Transactions.

 5. Customer Deposits, Advances and Deferred Revenues

 In connection with our device sales and research services, we often receive cash payments before our earnings process is complete.
 In these instances, we record the payments as customer deposits or customer advances until the device is shipped to the customer or in the case of research services until the earnings process or milestone is achieved.